-Program opinions
+Program internal control and compliance opinions

 When the results of an audit determine the agency has sufficient controls to administer the program and the program is generally in compliance with federal requirements, we issue an unmodified opinion.
 An unmodified, or "clean," opinion means there are no "qualifications" (concerns) that would cause us to alter our opinion.
 Modified opinions include the following: